Just need to download rockyou2021.txt? You can skip to the download section here!

 rockyou2021.txt is not: a breach, a list of breached passwords, anything substantively new, or a sufficient reason to change your passwords (on its own).

 rockyou2021.txt is: a wordlist which includes mostly English-language words, possible passwords, and known breached passwords.
 All of which was known & publicly available prior to this point.
+It can be sometimes useful as a wordlist for password cracking, though!

 You should: take this time to identify news sources which used fearmongering to draw readers in on this subject in instead of facts, and unfavorite/unsubscribe from/block those sources.